yao-yun/neodb/docs/configuration.md

 - `GOOGLE_API_KEY` - API key for [Google Books](https://developers.google.com/books/docs/v1/using)
 - `DISCOGS_API_KEY` - personal access token from [Discogs](https://www.discogs.com/settings/developers)
 - `IGDB_API_CLIENT_ID`, `IGDB_API_CLIENT_SECRET` - IGDB [keys](https://api-docs.igdb.com/)
+- `NEODB_SEARCH_SITES` is empty by default, which means NeoDB will search all available sources.
+This can be set to a comma-separated list of site names (e.g. `goodreads,googlebooks,spotify,tmdb,igdb,bandcamp,apple_podcast`), so that NeoDB will only search those sites; or not search any of them if set to just `-`.

 ## Other maintenance tasks